New Travel Trends: Workation, Revenge Travel, Low Travel…

 Once-in-a-lifetime trips

-Most of the workers around the globe have had to juggle work, family, and relaxation.
-At the same time, they’ve been locked in their four walls.
+Most workers around the globe have had to juggle work, family, and relaxation while being locked in their four walls.
 This resulted in so-called lockdown fatigue, which played a massive role in creating new trends.
-People started thinking about making up for the ‘lost time’ and going on big, exclusive, once-in-a-lifetime trips.
+People started considering making up for the ‘lost time’ and going on big, exclusive, once-in-a-lifetime trips.

-As Euronews reports, Luxury travel company Black Tomato is observing this trend, too.
-People are interested in ‘uncovering the culture of a place by spending a month or longer remote working in its rural countryside, learning a new skill, or having a mental or physical reset’.
+As Euronews reports, luxury travel company Black Tomato also observes this trend.
+People are interested in ‘uncovering the culture of a place by spending a month or longer remotely working in its rural countryside, learning a new skill, or having a mental or physical reset.’

 Related: Travel in 2021: Four Reasons Why People Will Use Tour Operators More Than Ever